VUnit/vunit/docs/check/user_guide.rst

 Logging Passing Checks
 ~~~~~~~~~~~~~~~~~~~~~~

-The provided message in a check call can also be logged when the check passes.
-The
+The provided message in a check call is also be logged when the check
-typical use case is to quickly create a debug trace to investigate what happened
+passes.
+The typical use case is to create a debug trace to investigate
-before a bug occured.
-This feature is disabled by default but can be enabled
+what happened before a bug occured.
+This feature uses the lowest log
+level ``verbose`` that is not visible by default but can be enabled
-for all output handlers or just for one output handler.
+for all log handlers or just for one log handler.

 .. code-block:: vhdl

-    enable_pass_msg;
-    enable_pass_msg(file_handler);
-    enable_pass_msg(display_handler);

-``disable_pass_msg`` with or without an output handler parameter can be used to disable
-the feature again.
+    set_log_level(file_handler, get_logger(default_checker), verbose);
+    set_log_level(display_handler, get_logger(default_checker), verbose);

 The difference between a passing check log message and a failing check log message is
 the log level used.
 A passing check like this